File Formats

 Overview

 OpenRV Web supports a wide range of image, video, and session file formats, spanning professional VFX interchange formats, HDR photography formats, web-native media, and editorial interchange.
-All image decoding produces Float32Array pixel data in RGBA layout, ensuring consistent precision throughout the rendering pipeline regardless of the source format's native bit depth.
+Image decoding follows a dual-path architecture:

 Decoders are lazy-loaded via dynamic import() on first use.
-Heavy WASM modules (EXR, JXL, JP2, HEIC) are code-split into separate chunks and never included in the initial bundle, keeping startup fast.
+Heavy WASM modules (JXL, JP2, HEIC) are code-split into separate chunks and never included in the initial bundle, keeping startup fast.

 Professional VFX Formats